Submission Text Full Submission Page

 Path to Zelda

 In Hyrule Field, in-game time begins advancing.
-I will need to wait until the next morning to see Zelda later in the run so there's some time to kill.
+I will need it to become morning in order to enter Zelda's Courtyard so there will be some time to kill during this segment.
 I want to avoid anything unnecessary that will prevent time from passing such as talking to the owl at the entrance to this area.
 This can be avoided by alternating between pulling out the sword and a Deku Stick frame perfectly while within the trigger.
-The Any% route and the All Dungeons RTA route would not have a Deku Stick at this point, so this is another benefit to making a detour for an early Deku Tree trip This movie uses a FESS to quickly cross the field.
+The Any% route and the All Dungeons RTA route would not have a Deku Stick at this point, so this is another benefit to making a detour for an early Deku Tree trip.
+This movie uses a FESS to quickly cross Hyrule Field.
 Rolling into some trees in this area have a chance to drop Deku Nuts or a Deku Stick.
-Grabbing either one of them here when I have time to burn will prevent the route from having go out of the way to get them later.
+Grabbing either one of them here when I have time to burn will prevent the route from having to go out of the way to get them later.
 I wanted to get both a Deku Stick and a Deku Nut drop but all of the other trees that can drop them are too far away to still make it to the Market before the bridge at the entrance closes at night.
 I wait in Hyrule Field until night because Hyrule Market will be slightly faster to navigate at night.
 Because time does not pass while in town areas, I need to prioritize being fast in those areas at this point.

-In the Hyrule Castle area, this movies skips more owl text by immediately grabbing the vine wall while inside the trigger to start the text.
-At the top of the wall, frame perfect weapon swapping can be used to leave the trigger without the text starting.
-Normally, this area would need to reloaded to spawn Malon, an NPC who gives Link the Weird Egg which is used to clear the path at the end of this area.
+In the Hyrule Castle area, this movies skips more owl text by immediately grabbing the vine wall while inside the trigger to start the text, delaying it activating.
+At the top of the wall, frame perfect weapon swapping can be used to leave the text trigger area without the text starting.
+Normally, this map would need to reloaded to spawn Malon, an NPC who gives Link the Weird Egg item which is used to clear the path at the end of this area.
 This can be avoided by getting out of bounds using a precise seam walk to get out of bounds.
 Link can walk up the line where 2 walls meet if they are sloped enough and he is walking slowly enough.
 This particular seam walk is incredibly precise.
-From this out of bounds area, Link can enter the castle moat water from out of bounds.
+From this out of bounds area, Link can enter the castle moat water while out of bounds.
 Waterboxes always extend infinitely downwards, so Link can swim into the small patch of water coming from the crawlspace in order to float up to this small alcove without moving the crates to jump across, skipping the weird egg.
+The little patch of water coming from the crawlspace isn't real water on the N64 version, so this particular method of skipping the Weird Egg only works on 3DS.
 This skip was not known while making my Any% TAS and ends up saving roughly 30 seconds with additional timesave coming from the owl text skip.
 Link needs to wait to enter the crawlspace until it becomes day because guards will be blocking the path once inside if it is still night.
 This movie loads the next area on the frame that it turns day.

 Path to Farore's Wind

-By talking to Impa, Link is taken to Hyrule Field and can make his way to Death Mountain.
-There is still likely a fast way to skip the gate in Kakariko as shown here, but every setup I do for it still manages to be slower.
+By talking to Impa, Link is taken to Hyrule Field.
+There is still likely a fast way to skip the gate in Kakariko as shown here, but every setup I've been able to pull off for it still manages to be slower due to how precise it is.
 A FESS is used to quickly get to Goron City.
 The statue in Darunia's throne room can be unloaded by loading and unloading this room in a particular order.
 Recently it was discovered why this trick works.
-The gist of it is that a different actor in the big central room takes a frame for the collision to load in.
-By loading that room for only 1 frame, the collision for that actor takes the place of where the collision for statue should be in memory, meaning that the statue doesn't fully load.
-Once back at Death Mountain Trail, I precise TSC can be used to enter the fairy fountain without the Bomb Bag in order to get magic.
+The gist of it is that a different actor in the big central room takes an extra frame for the collision to load in.
+By loading that room for only 1 frame, the collision for that actor takes the place of where the collision for the statue should be in memory, meaning that the statue collision is essentially overridden.
+Once back at Death Mountain Trail, a precise TSC can be used to enter the fairy fountain without the Bomb Bag in order to get magic.

 Deku Tree 2

 The first dungeon that will be completed is the Deku Tree, but before going there, this movie will enter Jabu Jabu's Belly in order to set a Farore's Wind warp point.
 Link can quickly make his way over to Jabu Jabu with a Water Extended Superslide (WESS).
 This is achieved my performing a megaflip off of the Gold Skulltula in this area to reach a high backwards speed.
-Link can enter Jabu Jabu without needing a bottle which is usually required by performing a jumpslash with a Deku Stick in a particular position.
+Link can enter Jabu Jabu by performing a jumpslash with a Deku Stick in a particular position which skips needing a Bottle.
 When Link Jumpslashes with a Deku Stick, the hitbox goes behind his head for a few frames and if it hits a wall, it sends Link flying backwards at a high speed.
-By hitting Jabu Jabu head while it's behind Link, he gets sent back fast enough to clip into Jabu Jabu mouth in order to reach the loading zone.
+By hitting Jabu Jabu's head while the stick is behind Link, he gets sent back fast enough to clip into Jabu Jabu's mouth in order to reach the loading zone.

-Savewarping back to Kokiri Forest, this movie makes it way back to the Deku Tree.
+Savewarping back to Kokiri Forest, this movie goes back to the Deku Tree.
 The invisible seam in the middle of the room is used to get to the top of the dungeon and another invisible seam is used to clip through the ceiling in order to sidehop to the boss room.
 Gohma can be stunlocked with a broken Deku Stick.

 Jabu Jabu's Belly

-Barinade requires the Boomerang to defeat.
+The Boomerang is required to defeat Barinade.
 This movie uses very fast gyro shots to break the 3 tentacles to end the first phase.
 The second phase can be dealt with very quickly by stunning the boss just before the jellyfish shields have a chance to disperse and spin around.
 They can then be quickly eliminated with Deku Nuts.
 Finally, the end of the fight is just a matter of chasing Barinade down, using the Boomerang to stun, and dealing damage.
 The blue warp takes a few seconds to be interactable after the fight.
-Due to the way this blue warp works, after triggering the warp, it is possible to lose several seconds waiting for Ruto to start talking to Link based on the camera and Link are positioned.
+Due to the way this blue warp works, after triggering the warp, it is possible to lose several seconds waiting for Ruto to start talking to Link based on how the camera and Link are positioned.
 I spent a long time entering the blue warp trying to get a basically instant cutscene start.
 I'm happy with how fast it ended up being.
-This cutscene cannot be skipped like the Deku Tree one due to Ruto's text messing with how the warp works, unfortunately.
+This cutscene cannot be skipped in the same way that the Deku Tree cutscene can be skipped due to Ruto's text messing with how the warp works, unfortunately.
 A wrong warp is possible but requires items that this movie will not collect.

-One cute optimization is that during the Zora Sapphire cutscene, if the first few textboxes cleared very quickly, Ruto will start swimming away to give the Zora Sapphire before the rest of the textboxes get cleared.
+One cute optimization is that during the Zora Sapphire cutscene, if the first few textboxes are cleared very quickly, Ruto will start swimming away in order to give Link the Zora Sapphire before the rest of the textboxes get cleared.
 This saves 5-10 seconds.

 The Power of Wrong Warping

-Savewarping back to Kokiri Forest, this movie then sets Farora's Wind in Link's house coming from Kokiri Forest.
+Savewarping back to Kokiri Forest, this movie sets Farora's Wind in Link's house coming from Kokiri Forest.
 This warp point will be very important shortly.
 In the Lost Woods, the owl is skipped once again.
-Link damages down to 1/2 of a heart using the business scrubs and heads over to the Sacred Forest Meadow.
-This next sequence is incredibly precise, and it's incredible that everything here works.
+Link damages down to 1/2 of a heart using the business scrubs and travels over to the Sacred Forest Meadow.
+This next sequence is incredibly precise, and it's remarkable that everything here ends up actually working.
 The Wolfos in this area is used to do a glitch called Quick Putaway (QPA).
 This glitch involves putting away a Deku Stick while it's in Link's hand the frame that he is damaged.
-If the broken Deku Stick exploit is then used, the damage value used by the Deku Stick will glitched to set multiple different damage types.
+If the broken Deku Stick exploit is then used, the damage value used by the Deku Stick will be glitched to set multiple different damage types.
 This is because the Deku Stick is immediately put away when it breaks.
 The game reads the value of the item in Link's hand to determine which damage value should be used, but because Link's hand is empty, it reads garbage data that is interpreted as multiple damage types.
 One of those damage types that is set is Megaton Hammer damage.
 So when Link gets QPA, he can then break the Deku Stick on the Wolfos in the middle of the entrance to this area to open a hidden grotto with the hammer damage.
 It is important to note that jumpslashing the Wolfos back will kill it, but hitting its front will cause it to block which prevent broken Deku Stick from being achieved.
-The window to hit the Wolfos is quite small.
+It is necessary to contact the Wolfos in a small area on its side in order for this to work.

 The very cool thing about DHWW is that every time Link tries to load a new area as this state persists, the game will continue to add a value of 4 to each new area.
 For instance, when Link tries to return to the Farore's Wind warp point set earlier (which is easy to use because the DHWW state allows Link to use Farore's Wind anywhere), instead of taking Link back to his house, it adds 4 to that entrance which ends up taking Link to the Hyrule Market Entrance area.
 A comprehensive list of where every loading zone will end up taking Link can be found here.